WeblateOrg/weblate/docs/user/translating.rst

 Translation context
 +++++++++++++++++++

-This contextual description provides related info about the current string.
+This contextual description provides related information about the current string.

 String attributes
     Things like message ID, context (``msgctxt``) or location in source code.
 Screenshots
-    Can be uploaded to Weblate to better inform translators of where and how the string is used, see :ref:`screenshots`.
+    Screenshots can be uploaded to Weblate to better inform translators of where and how the string is used, see :ref:`screenshots`.
-Nearby messages
+Nearby strings
     Displays neighbouring messages from the translation file.
 These are usually also used in a similar context and prove useful in keeping the translation consistent.
 Other occurences
-    In case a message appears in multiple places (e.g. multiple components), this tab shows all of them if found to be inconsistent (see :ref:`check-inconsistent`), you can choose which one to use.
+    In case a message appears in multiple places (e.g. multiple components), this tab shows all of them if they are found to be inconsistent (see :ref:`check-inconsistent`).
+You can choose which one to use.
 Translation memory
     Look at similar strings translated in past, see :ref:`memory`.
 Glossary